· Copyrights on all our photographic material ·

 Hello Hilda:

-Thank you for showing me the blackbird and others on our afternoon together (8/15/06) and also the way to the dry forest.
-I did find the
+Thank you for showing me the blackbird and others on our afternoon together (8/15/06) and also the way to

-Adelaides Warbler immediately upon entering the forest and many times after that.
-Later in the day I went around to the coast and
+the dry forest.
+I did find the Adelaides Warbler immediately upon entering the forest and many times after

-waited until evening to try for the Puerto Rican Nightjar.
-The bird I saw was flying before total darkness, had pointed wings with clear
+The bird I saw was flying before total darkness, had pointed wings with clear white wrist patches and it was

-white wrist patches and it was flying quite high.
+flying quite high.
 Was this the Antillean Nighthawk??The book says they are not there until Sept???Or was

 this the P. R. Nightjar?
 Can you help?
 Thank you again--I had wonderful time.
-At 2 am in the morning at the Hacienda--outside my
+At 2 am in the morning at

-window the PR Screech Owl was calling and went outside and got perfect views.
-So the Hacienda proved to be a wonderful place and
+the Hacienda--outside my window the PR Screech Owl was calling and went outside and got perfect views.

-quite full of birds, thank you for the direction to go there.
+So the Hacienda proved to be a wonderful place and quite full of birds, thank you for the direction to go

 Sincerely, Duncan Himes